 There are all kinds of theories as to why the Republicans lost, and there's probably truth to a lot of them.

-Uh what you just said, uh lack of conservatism being uh uh at the forefront in their campaign and in their governance.
+What you just said, lack of conservatism being at the forefront in their campaign and in their governance, not referencing the bedrock conservative principles.

 And how could they?

-I mean, uh how do you stand for small government when you just voted for the biggest government we've ever had?
+I mean, how do you stand for small government when you just voted for the biggest government we've ever had?

 True.

-Uh you know, w and and why'd they do that?
+You know, and why'd they do that?

-Uh I think Iraq is something you cannot take out of the equation here uh uh b for the reasons that I've mentioned, the way it's been covered uh has soured many people on it.
+I think Iraq is something you cannot take out of the equation here for the reasons that I've mentioned.

-Uh they think it's not winnable.
+They think it's not winnable.

-Uh it was made to look like no progress and no plan exists for progress or anything of the sort.
+It was made to look like no progress and no plan exists for progress or anything of the sort.

-A good roaring economy is the norm.
+A good roaring economy is the norm, and nobody should get credit for that.

-No, that that's just what should be.
+That's just what should be.

 That's what the expectation is.